Important Notice: We don’t offer Sperm Donation Service

 Dr. Farooq Nasim Bhatti is a highly respected sexologist and fertility expert based in Lahore, Pakistan.
 As the first diplomate of the American Board of Sexology in Pakistan, Dr. Bhatti has extensive experience diagnosing and treating a wide range of male reproductive disorders.At his clinic, Dr. Bhatti offers comprehensive fertility evaluations, including semen analysis, physical exams, hormone testing, and genetic screening, to identify potential issues with spermatogenesis.

-As a top rated urologist in Lahore, he has develops personalized treatment plans tailored to each patient’s unique needs, drawing upon his expertise in both conventional and advanced reproductive technologies.
+As a top rated sexologist in Pakistan, he has develops personalized treatment plans tailored to each patient’s unique needs, drawing upon his expertise in both conventional and advanced reproductive technologies.
 If you are struggling with infertility or concerns about your sexual health, consulting with a world-renowned specialist like Dr. Farooq Nasim Bhatti can provide the guidance and support you need to achieve your goals.

 Consult with Dr. Farooq Nasim Bhatti for Expert Care

-At his clinic in Lahore, Dr. Bhatti offers comprehensive fertility evaluations and tailored treatment plans to help men optimize their sperm production and overall sexual health.
+At his clinics in Lahore, Islamabad, and Faisalabad, Dr. Bhatti offers comprehensive fertility evaluations and tailored treatment plans to help men optimize their sperm production and overall sexual health.
 His research on sexual dysfunction has been presented at numerous international conferences, demonstrating his commitment to advancing the field of male reproductive medicine.

 If you are facing difficulties with sexual function or fertility, scheduling a consultation with Dr. Farooq Nasim Bhatti can be an important first step towards achieving your goal of fatherhood.
 His Clinic also declared as a best iui center in pakistan.
 With his compassionate care and evidence-based approach, Dr. Bhatti can guide you through the process of understanding and addressing any underlying issues impacting your reproductive health.